Scripture Verse

 And hast accepted those alone,

-In spirit and truth, that worshipped Thee.
+In spirit and truth, that worshiped Thee.

 People of many a tribe and tongue,